bacpop/PopPUNK/docs/best_practises.rst

 See :doc:`query_assignment` for instructions on how to use this mode.

+You can think of this as being similar to using an existing MLST/cgMLST/wgMLST scheme to define your sample's strains.

 Fit your own model
 ^^^^^^^^^^^^^^^^^^
 If a database isn't available for your species, you can fit your own.
 Details